 Normally the local club is involved in running the event but sometimes not (Leicester ran Oakham for instance).
 The 1998 event was held at the social club of British Aerospace's factory with accommodation being booked in hotels in Chester, a change from the normal on-site stay; this actually took the Congress for the first time to Wales.
-Steve Bailey of Guildford club ran the event at Abingdon School in 1999, and Keith Osborne of Norwich ran Ipswich in 2000, despite there actually being a local club.
+Steve Bailey of West Surrey club ran the event at Abingdon School in 1999, and Keith Osborne of Norwich ran Ipswich in 2000, despite there actually being a local club.

-The congress in 2001 returned to Wales, with the Chapter Arts Centre in Cardiff being Gerry Mills' and Geoff Cross's location, but being the capital it actually felt like Wales.
-The congress logo involved Welsh and Chinese dragons.
+The Congress in 2001 returned to Wales, with the Chapter Arts Centre in Cardiff being Gerry Mills' and Geoff Cross's location, but being the capital it actually felt like Wales.
+The Congress logo involved Welsh and Chinese dragons.
 Players stayed in nearby hotels like at Chester.

 Capital cities continued the theme in 2002, with Donald MacLeod running the congress at Pollack Halls, University of Edinburgh, which made a welcome return to Scotland.

 For 2003 the venue was Penzance, which has never been a capital, even of Cornwall, and 2004 was in Milton Keynes in the heart of England.
 2005 saw a return to Leicester and 2006 was held in Lancaster in North-West England.
 The 40th in 2007 was in Cambridge and in 2008 it was in Hastings.
 2009 was, for a second time, in Chester and 2010 saw another return, to Edinburgh.
-In 2011 saw the congress in the small country town of Malmesbury in Wiltshire and 2012 saw a return to Durham.
+2011 saw the Congress in the small country town of Malmesbury in Wiltshire and 2012 a return to Durham.
 2013 was in Stevenage.